ibm-cloud-docs/account/iam-userid_keys.md

 To delete an API key by using the CLI:

-Enter `ibmcloud iam api-key-delete NAME` in your command prompt, specifying the name of the key to delete.
+Enter `ibmcloud iam api-key-delete NAME`, specifying the name of the key to delete.

 ## Deleting an API key by using the API
 {: #delete_user_key-api}